PreetiBirajdar/Forecasting-Sales-of-Market/README.md

 4. NumPy: Library for numerical computing.
 5. Matplotlib and Seaborn: Libraries for data visualization.
 6. Scikit-learn: Library for machine learning algorithms and model evaluation.

+Results and Findings
+The results and findings of the market sales forecasting project are summarized as follows:
+1. Evaluation of the forecasting model's performance, including metrics such as mean absolute error (MAE), root mean squared error (RMSE), and others.
+2. Insights into market trends, seasonality, and potential future sales performance.
+3. Identification of important factors influencing sales and their impact on the forecasts.